Siva8504/uart-framing-mismatch/README.md

 ## Key Lesson
 UART transmitter and receiver must match exactly in:
-- Baud rate
+- Baud rate ->If baudrate is mismatched we get total garbage value...Timing or sampling error
-- Data bits
+- Data bits ->If databits are mismatched first charcter will be correct,after that everything is garbage
-- Parity
+- Parity    ->when parity doesn't match no data will be displayed on the terminal...Parity Error
-- Stop bits
+- Stop bits ->when stopbit is mismatced commonly we get @ or we get garbage ,sometimes we get firstcharacter correct then garbage data...This gives Framing error/

 #CODE